jc782/jc782.github.io/_posts/2020-09-20-Wanhao-i3-mini-upgrades.markdown

 ### Alternative heated bed option.
-There is a slightly simple 'poor mans' option to install a heated bed without requiring integrated electronics or firmware updates.
-This is to create a separate bed heating circuit using an external power supply and controlled by a temperature based relay such as the W1209 board.
+There is a slightly simple 'poor man' option to install a heated bed without requiring integrated electronics or firmware updates.
+This is to create a separate bed heating circuit using an external power supply controlled by a temperature-based relay such as the W1209 board.
 I initially took this route and it worked well enough, but I got frustrated by needing to manually turn the bed off when a print finished rather than letting the printer firmware do this.
-However if you don't want to modify the printer or its firmware this is a good option to achieve improved bed adhesion.
+However, if you don't want to modify the printer or its firmware this is a good option to achieve improved bed adhesion.